innoq/do-as-shell-does-workshop/01_std.md

 ## Exercise

+* Write a little script that writes "Hello, " to `stdout` and "world!" to `stderr`.

-* To comply with these conventions, where should your scripting language put exception information?
-Verify what it actually does.
+* To comply with the convention, where should your scripting language put information from any exception you might raise?
+  Verify.